BlaqueDevs/se-assignment-day-4-software-project-management-prevyne/README.md

     Aligning with Stakeholder Needs: Ensures the solution meets the expectations of both users (students, parents) and college staff.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
+  I would say, "This College Admissions Enquiry Chatbot is a virtual assistant designed to simplify the college admissions process.
+It provides instant, accurate, and personalized responses to common questions, helping prospective students and parents navigate the complexities of college applications.
+Available 24/7 and supporting multiple languages, the chatbot ensures everyone has access to the information they need, when they need it."

 ## 11. What are the main features or functionalities that make your software stand out?
+  24/7 Availability: Instant responses to queries at any time.
+  Multilingual Support: Assists international students and non-native speakers.
+  Personalized Responses: Tailors answers based on user input and preferences.
+  Integration with College Systems: Pulls real-time data from college databases for accurate information User-Friendly Interface: Simple and intuitive design for easy navigation.
+  Analytics Dashboard: Provides colleges with insights into common queries and user behavior.

 ## 12. What data is available regarding the market size and growth potential for your software?

 ## 13. How can understanding market trends inform your software’s positioning and development?